 The United Kingdom’s (UK) Foreign Office is hosting the Global Summit to End Sexual Violence in Conflict (ESVC) between 10 and 13 June 2014.
 It will be co-chaired by UK Foreign Secretary William Hague and Angelina Jolie, the Special Envoy for the United Nations High Commissioner for Refugees.

 The summit will examine a wide range of issues that relate to the persistence of sexual violence in conflict.
 Hundreds, perhaps thousands of delegates from the general public, expert and ministerial levels will participate.

 They will build coalitions in order to get more support to survivors of wartime sexual abuse.
-They will deliberate how to promote gender equality in international and regional peace and security organizations.
+They will deliberate how to promote gender equality in international and regional peace and security organisations.
 They will hear about the gaps in law, order and justice in war-torn or post-conflict societies which generate impunity.
 The summit will thus be an important opportunity for advocacy and policy development.

 But is it enough?
 Nearly twenty years ago, when the UN’s Fourth World Conference on Women took place in Beijing, China, representatives of government and civil society said many of the same things which will be said in London.
 I wish instead that the UK crowd would debate why nothing has changed in the last two decades.

 Today, millions mobilize around their moral outrage.
 And increasingly that outrage is directed toward unthinking policy elites, corrupt politicians and weak states.
 The Nigerian government continues to face criticism for its failure to rescue over 200 girls who were abducted from their school in Chibok, Borno State, Nigeria in April by Boko Haram.